Enhanced sampling methods for molecular dynamics simulations: Hybrid methods

 \section{Hybrid methods}

 Enhanced sampling methods leveraging different principles can be combined together leading to hybrid schemes.
-For example, a common theme is to combine an enhanced sampling method that focuses on biasing specific degrees of freedom or CVs (e.g., ABP methods such as metadynamics) with a enhanced sampling method that more generally enhances the sampling of a large number of, or even all, degrees of freedom (e.g., replica exchange methods).
+For example, a common theme is to combine an enhanced sampling method that focuses on \hyperlink{ref:biasingE} {biasing} specific degrees of freedom or CVs (e.g., ABP methods such as metadynamics) with a enhanced sampling method that more generally enhances the sampling of a large number of, or even all, degrees of freedom (e.g., \hyperlink{ref:ReplEx} {replica exchange} methods).
 In this way, one can better sample slow orthogonal degrees of freedom that are missing in the biased CV set.
 Another common combination is to complement a sampling method with an external \hyperlink{ref:FEestimator} {free energy estimator}.
-Several variants of these combinations have been presented in Sections~\ref{sec:eABF}, \ref{sec:adiab}, and~\ref{sec:metad_obtaining_fes}.
 In addition, path finding methods like the string-of-swarms method can be combined with, e.g. umbrella sampling along the discretized minimum path obtained by the path finding method~\cite{doi:10.1021/jp0777059}.
 This is followed by free energy estimation along path coordinates.

 There are so many possible combinations of enhanced sampling methods that it is difficult to offer a comprehensive discussion of all hybrid methods.
 Thus, we limit ourselves to discuss a few notable combinations below.